 Size of Your Business

 If you’re a solo practitioner, your spending levels will be very different than a larger company that has a dozen authorized cardholders.
-Just like with consumer cards, there are business credit cards that are more entry-level (no annual fee and basic rewards), while others are more premium for big-spending business users.
+Just like with consumer cards, some business credit cards are more entry-level (no annual fee and basic rewards), while others are more premium for big-spending business users.

 Perks, Benefits, and Spending Requirements